infinum/enumerations/Readme.md

 @post.status = Status.find(:draft)
 ```

-> If you try to set value that is not an Enumeration value (except `nil`), you will get an `Enumerations::Error::InvalidValue` exception.
+> If you try to set value that is not an Enumeration value (except `nil`), you will get an `Enumerations::InvalidValueError` exception.

 Also, you can set enumeration value like this: